MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Allfiles/M02-empower-workforce-copilot-sales/4-prepare-meeting-notes-from-emails.md

----
-durationInMinutes:6
-title:Exercise: Prepare your meeting notes from emails using Microsoft Copilot
+# Prepare your meeting notes from emails using Microsoft Copilot
 ---
 In today's dynamic business landscape, effective communication is key to staying ahead.
 As Sales personnel navigate the vast ocean of information, Microsoft Copilot emerges as a powerful tool they can use to streamline their communication experience.
 Within Teams, Microsoft Copilot empowers you with a quick and efficient overview of key discussions, ensuring they stay informed without being overwhelmed.